County cuts deal to end fight over Arizona Senate subpoena

 The review of the 2020 election results was prompted by unsubstantiated claims made by former President Donald Trump and his supporters that he only lost because of fraud.
 The county says the election was property run and President Joe Biden simply got more votes.

-County officials balked at handing over the routers that connect data countywide, contending that there is a grave risk to the security of law enforcement and other sensitive information.
+County officials balked at handing over the routers that connect data countywide, contending that there was a grave risk to the security of law enforcement and other sensitive information.

 The threat by Brnovich put massive financial pressure on the board to turn over the items the Senate says it needs as it prepares to release the election recount next Friday.